hackalog/hackalog.github.io/_posts/2022-07-19-reproducible-pdf.md

 Basically, every time the PDF is generated, the hash is different.
 That's a little embarrassing for a guy who does reproducibility research.
 I need to fix that.

-## The Fix

-Of course, there's no guarantee the PDF is the culprit, so before digging in that grave, I should check the generation upstream:
+Now, there's no guarantee the PDF is the culprit, so before digging in that grave, I should check the generation upstream:

 ```bash
 >>> make clean && make document.tex && cp document.tex orig.tex